virtualcitySYSTEMS/map-ui/documentation/CALLBACKS.md

 In contrary to [VcsAction](./ACTIONS.md)s [VcsCallback](#vcscallback) have no state.
 In general the callback execution is not asynchronous awaited.
+If you need callbacks to be executed sequentially and await promise-returning callbacks, use `executeAsyncCallbacks`.

 ## Use case and configuration